Salvo (band)

-Salvo (formerly Pain) is a 14-member band from the southeastern United States.
-Originally formed by Alabama high school friends, Pain played punk rock, toured worldwide, and released four albums.
-Though the group was effectively in stasis after the bandleader left, they reformed in 2019 as Salvo and released a new album called Off the Charts.
+Salvo (formerly Pain) is an American 14-member band.
+Originally formed by Alabama high school friends, Pain played music variously described as pop punk, punk rock, and ska; toured worldwide; and released four albums.
+Though the group was effectively in stasis after the bandleader left, they reformed in 2019 as Salvo, and released a new album called Off the Charts.